 To avoid making a huge mess and being able to transport the fabric easily, I used some glass panes from old picture frames.
 They had the perfect size for my fabric and I tried to stay inside the panes with the dye.

-When you bring on the sun-dye, make sure that you don’t have as many wrinkles in the fabric or they might cause shadows which results in fine lines in the dyed fabric later.
+When you apply the sun dye, make sure that you don’t have wrinkles in the fabric or they might cause shadows which results in fine lines in the dyed fabric later.

 Now, on to the fun part!
 Lay your leaves and flowers or seeds on top of the fabric.